Chimney Sweepers Regulation Act 1864

 The Chimney Sweepers Regulation Act 1864 (27 & 28 Vict. c.
-37) was a British Act of Parliament that amended the Chimney Sweepers and Chimneys Regulation Act 1840 passed to try to stop child labour.
+37) was an act of the Parliament of the United Kingdom that amended the Chimney Sweepers and Chimneys Regulation Act 1840 (3 & 4 Vict. c.
+85) passed to try to stop child labour.
 Commissioners appointed in 1862 reported that several thousand children aged between five and fourteen years, including many girls, were working for sweeps.
 The bill was proposed by Lord Shaftesbury.

-The 1840 Act prohibited any person under the age of 21 being compelled or knowingly allowed to ascend or descend a chimney or flue for sweeping, cleaning, or coring.
+The 1840 act prohibited any person under the age of 21 being compelled or knowingly allowed to ascend or descend a chimney or flue for sweeping, cleaning, or coring.
 This was widely ignored by the master sweeps and the homeowners.
-This Act proposed stiff fines and imprisonment for non-compliant master sweeps.
+The act proposed stiff fines and imprisonment for non-compliant master sweeps.
 It gave the police power to arrest sweeps thought to be breaking the law, and gave Board of Health inspectors the authority to examine new or remodelled chimneys.

+Subsequent developments

+The whole act was repealed for England and Wales by section 1(1) of the Chimney Sweepers Acts (Repeal) Act 1938 (1 & 2 Geo.
+6. c.
+58), which came into force on 29 July 1938.

+The whole act was repealed for Scotland and Northern Ireland by section 1 of, and the part IX of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.